gpahal/solana-fellowship/blogs/week-01.md

 ---

 Overall it was a great week as I got to get my hands dirty.
-That's what works for me.
+That's what works best for me.
 Looking forward to diving deeper into the ecosystem in the coming weeks and most importantly shipping cool stuff!